peteytan/twilio_python_scripts/readme.md

 2) The documentation implies that you only need the main parameters (To, From , etc) similar to the ones you use when making outbound requests.
 The function for validation requires ALL parameters, so just grab the entire request body.

-### Ghost Legs
-Ghost Legs solves the problem of detecting early media in an outbound call use case.
-The scenario is that an agent is sitting in a conference and when making an outbound call to get them in the conference, is unable to hear if the other side's phone is disconnected.

-The flow works this way:

-1) Agent gets placed in conference

-2) Agent does an outbound dial to a Twilio number

-3) One end of that Twilio number connects to the conference, thus making the conference "live".

-4) The other end of that Twilio call points to TwiML that executes a <Dial> to the actual number that needs to be called.

-5) Agent in conference is able to hear ringing/phone out of service messages etc as the conference is live and you can hear ringing associated with a <Dial>